Paul's passion for technology and digital media goes back over 30 years. Born in the UK, he now lives in the US.

-In theory, phone's are great devices for watching videos or live streaming, but in practice the screen is too small to fully appreciate a movie, or sporting event.
+In theory, phones are great devices for watching videos or live streaming, but in practice, the screen is too small to fully appreciate a movie or sporting event.
 Even playing games and performing everyday tasks like texting can be fiddly and frustrating.

 11. Butt Calls and Mistakes

-Calling someone by mistake or receiving accidental calls is surprisingly common, when it comes to mobile phones.
+Calling someone by mistake or receiving accidental calls is surprisingly common when it comes to mobile phones.
 This can be embarrassing, cause confusion, or waste time.
 Texting or messaging mistakes can also occur.